nanogiants/appcom-styleguide-ios/README.md

 #### Acronyms and initialisms

-Acronyms and initialisms should always follow the camelCase rule.
+Acronyms and initialisms must always follow the camelCase rule.

-`Why?
-Names are for readability, not to appease a computer algorithm.`

 ```
 // good